-Know that when you teach your kids to serve others at Christmas, they ARE learning compassion, kindness and how to give out of a thankful heart, even when you’re not sure they understand!
-Here are some ways to help others for Christmas (that even the youngest children can take part in!).
+Know that when you teach your children to serve others at Christmas, they ARE learning compassion, kindness and how to give out of a thankful heart, even when you’re not sure they understand!
+Here are some service project ideas to help others at Christmas (that even the youngest children can take part in!).

 Most of us have a desire to cultivate a servant’s heart in our children, especially around the holiday season.